 Faculty of Health Sciences First Step Study Skills Continuing Professional Development Individual module Level of study Please select a level How to apply What you'll study The purpose of the module is to teach students the basics of studying at higher education level.
 The module will explore the key principles and theories of study in higher education.
 The aim is to provide the students with the skills they need for academic study, to build their self-confidence, to familiarise them with current tools and technology and to steer them into the habit of thinking critically about the work they do.
 The module is practical in nature, comprising a series of seven face-to-face workshops plus weekly tasks done using the virtual learning environment.
 The students are guided by the workshops and individual academic supervision and are also expected to direct their own learning.
 The course is assessed by a reflective essay.
 The module is part of the University Certificate in Practice Skills for Health and Social Care programme of study.
 Extra sessions might be scheduled for students who feel they need extra support.
 These are likely to be on Fridays where no formal workshop is scheduled, so if possible, it is a good idea to try to keep Fridays free for Study Skills for the whole term.
 Starts in: Duration: September 12 weeks (1 semester) January 12 weeks (1 semester) May 12 weeks (1 semester) This module is delivered on Friday mornings on campus.
 Get in touch Module Leader Joanne Hatfield +44 (0)1482 463103 Admissions Benefit from the amazing facilities of our new £28-million Health Campus with its mock operating theatre, hospital ward and intensive care unit.
 Find out more Developed with our NHS partners, our programmes are constantly updated to reflect the very latest in health care thinking.
 Clinical placements give our students the skills, experience and support to become confident and compassionate health practitioners.
 Expert staff work with NHS clinicians to deliver programmes from ‘bite-size’ taster sessions to PhDs in some of the UK’s finest facilities.
 Entry requirements Applicants are not required to posses any formal educational qualifcations.
 Applicants wishing to undertake the University Certificate in Practice Skills for Health and Social Care programme of study will need to attend a selection interview.
-Related courses Learning for the Workplace Making a Difference through Workbased Learning Key Skills for Non-registered Healthcare Practitioners Work Based Learning Understanding People and Societies Study Skills for Lifelong Learning in Health and Social Care Study Skills in Health and Social Care Introduction to Health and Social Care Numeracy in Health and Social Care Practice Fees and funding Home/EU: £1,540 (per 20 credit module) International: Please contact email@example.com Applicants from the local area accessing programmes and individual modules may be eligible for funding from NHS Health Education Yorkshire and Humber.
-For more information, please contact firstname.lastname@example.org.
-Funding may also be available through your employer.
+Related courses Learning for the Workplace Making a Difference through Workbased Learning Key Skills for Non-registered Healthcare Practitioners Work Based Learning Understanding People and Societies Study Skills for Lifelong Learning in Health and Social Care Study Skills in Health and Social Care Introduction to Health and Social Care Numeracy in Health and Social Care Practice Fees and funding Home/EU: £1,540 (per 20 credit module) International: Please contact firstname.lastname@example.org Funding may be available through your employer.
 If you’re self-funding, you may be eligible for a Professional and Career Development Loan from the government.